Codecademy/docs/content/ai/concepts/neural-networks/terms/linear-activation-function/linear-activation-function.md

 ---
 Title: 'Linear Activation Function'
-Description: 'The linear activation function also known as identity function, where the activation is proportional to the input.'
+Description: 'The linear activation function, also known as the identity function, is where the activation is proportional to the input.'
 Subjects:
   - 'Machine Learning'
   - 'Data Science'